-RBRA is developing a mooring field, consistent with the BCDC Settlement Agreement: Mooring Field
+RBRA is developing a mooring field, consistent with the BCDC Agreement: Mooring Field

-In August 2021, the Richardson Bay Regional Agency (RBRA) executed a Settlement Agreement (SA) with the Bay Conservation and Development Commission (BCDC).
+In August 2021, the Richardson Bay Regional Agency (RBRA) executed an Agreement with the Bay Conservation and Development Commission (BCDC).

-This SA laid out a plan that ultimately leads to the removal of all illegally anchored vessels and floating homes by October 15, 2026.
+This Agreement laid out a plan that ultimately leads to the removal of all illegally anchored vessels and floating homes by October 15, 2026.

 A part of this program includes development of a temporary mooring field: